Apprentice Hunting Licenses

 • Wisconsin implemented its apprentice hunting license system during the 2009 hunting season after a long and difficult legislative battle that was blocked for years over safety concerns.
 In the 2009 season, more than 10,000 apprentice licenses were sold and there were no firearms-related incidents involving apprentice license holders.

-• As of 2018, 47 states have now passed some type of apprentice license and more than 1.5 million such licenses have been sold nationwide.
+• As of 2018, 47 states have now passed some type of apprentice license, and as of 2020 nearly 2.5 million such licenses have been sold nationwide.

 • During the 2017 legislative session, the Governor of Maryland signed HB 1427, establishing an Apprentice Hunting License.

-• In 2018, the California Legislature passed a law reducing the cost of big game hunting tags for junior hunters.
+• In 2018, the California Legislature passed SB 865 reducing the cost of big game hunting tags for junior hunters.

 • Legislation designed to set up an apprentice license program was introduced in Hawaii in 2018 but failed to advance.

-• In 2020, the West Virginia House passed HB 4523 that removes the limitation of number of apprentice hunting license a person may purchase.
+• In 2020, the West Virginia House passed HB 4523 that removes the limitation on the number of apprentice hunting licenses a person may purchase.

 • In 2022, Iowa passed HB 2209 which permits residents under the age of sixteen to accompany a licensed adult while the adult is hunting or trapping game and furbearers without the youth needed to possess a hunting or fur harvester license.
 However, minors may not carry a firearm while accompanying a licensed adult.